How can you get ready to enjoy your baby?

 - Expectations and reality of parenting – what are your expectations of parenting?
 How can you prepare yourself so your expectations are more aligned with the reality of what it’s like to be a parent.
 What will your life look like?

-- Postnatal care and recovery of mum – focussing on how to help mum recover from birth and pregnancy – looking at nutrition, physical activities, and emotionally support.
+- Postnatal care and recovery of mum – focusing on how to help mum recover from birth and pregnancy – looking at nutrition, physical activities, and emotionally support.
 This specifically covers the first 24 hours after birth and the first few weeks.

 - The effect of the birth – how the birth can affect mum and baby (and sometimes dad/partner) and providing ways both mum and baby can be supported.